 Why you’ll love these smoked chicken thighs on the Traeger or Pellet Grill

-• They’re covered in a simple (but flavorful) chicken dry rub and finished with a reverse sear for that deliciously crispy, charred skin everyone loves.
+- They’re finished with a reverse sear for that deliciously crispy, charred skin everyone loves.
+We’ve tried it without the reverse sear and it’s just not as good.

 How to make juicy bone-in smoked chicken thighs